-Accelerators also rapidly disseminate norms and behavioral expectations through blogs that are influential within the startup technology community.
-Each of the founders of the original two IAs, Paul Graham (Y Combinator) and Brad Feld (co-founder of Techstars), rank among the startup world's most prominent bloggers and command large social media followings.263 Entrepreneur #10 noted that her behavior was strongly influenced by blog posts to "be generous with your knowledge and share everything that you know."264 Graham's and Feld's blog each discourage use of an NDA when entrepreneurs approach VCs.265 Managing Director #4, who leads a Midwestern accelerator, refers individuals in his accelerator to the blog posts of Brad Feld and Fred Wilson about why information sharing is a necessity.266
+Techstars), rank among the startup world's most prominent bloggers and command large social media followings.
+Entrepreneur #10 noted that her behavior was strongly influenced by blog posts to "be generous with your knowledge and share everything that you know."
+Graham's and Feld's blog each discourage use of an NDA where entrepreneurs approach VCs.
+Managing Director #4, who leads a Midwestern accelerator, refers individuals in his accelerator to the blog posts of Brad Feld and Fred Wilson about why information sharing is a necessity.